Six months after losing Rayya—her partner, best friend, and soul mate—Elizabeth Gilbert spoke up about grief.

 When people ask her how she’s doing, she says that it depends on the day—on the moment.
 Sometimes she’s good, and at other times she’s not.

 Then she continues with the words that strike me the most.
 She says:

 “I have learned that Grief is a force of energy that cannot be controlled or predicted.
 It comes and goes on its own schedule.
 Grief does not obey your plans, or your wishes.
 Grief will do whatever it wants to you, whenever it wants to.
 In that regard, Grief has a lot in common with Love.
 The only way that I can ‘handle’ Grief, then, is the same way that I ‘handle’ Love—by not ‘handling’ it.
 By bowing down before its power, in complete humility.”

-What Elizabeth Gilbert is currently going through is familiar to all of us.
+What Elizabeth Gilbert went through, and is still going through, is familiar to all of us.
 At some point, we’ve all gone through grief.
 It usually stems from the loss of a loved one, or anything that we have once cherished and from which we unexpectedly detach.

 Dealing with grief is challenging, and as Gilbert puts it, “it’s unpredictable.”
 Oftentimes, years after losing the person we love, we might find ourselves grieving for a few minutes, hours, or days.
 The truth is that we can’t escape grief.
 Gilbert continues by saying that when grief visits her, it’s like being visited by a tsunami and she barely has time to recognize that it’s happening now, in this present moment.

 Not only are we not capable of escaping this tremendous tsunami, we’re also terrified by its visit.
 Anything that we can’t control terrifies us, because as human beings, we don’t like to lose control.
 Gilbert describes the things that we can’t control as “bigger than us.”